 We know this work is boosting the life choices of young people in their communities, so we want to deepen and expand the growth of this national community by embracing research, practice and talent development.
 This will enable movement from the classroom into further training and life-long opportunities for students, teachers and families as they engage with Shakespeare’s art in a way which is relevant, resonant and joyful.

 The Royal Shakespeare Company are proud to work in partnership with The Grand Theatre, Blackpool; The Alhambra Theatre, Bradford; Hall for Cornwall, Cornwall; Hulltruck Theatre, Hull; Intermission Theatre, London; The Marlowe Theatre, Canterbury; New Vic Theatre, Stoke on Trent; Northern Stage, Newcastle; Newcastle Theatre Royal; York Theatre Royal, York.

 NPC’s research on how to engage young people in arts and culture is coming out this October, funded by the Mohn Westlake Foundation.
-Sign up now to our launch event at the National Theatre.

 Photo credit: Sam Allard c RSC

 In this guest blog, Sarah Lanchin, policy adviser for children and young people at The National Lottery Heritage Fund, explores their approach to involving young people in the projects they fund.